SyntaxDevTeam/CleanerX/README.md

-# CleanerX
-A sophisticated plugin designed to filter and replace inappropriate language with censored alternatives or remove it entirely, ensuring a clean and respectful gaming environment.

 ![syntaxdevteam_logo.png](assets/syntaxdevteam_logo.png)
 # Welcome to CleanerX
 CleanerX is a sophisticated plugin designed to filter and replace inappropriate language with censored alternatives or remove it entirely, ensuring a clean and respectful gaming environment.